 K&F Concept Magnetic filter system

-I hated filters.
-Having to unscrew and screw back on polarizers or NDs is a hassle I didn't want to deal with.
-I don't know who came with the idea of magnetic filter but makes all the sense.
-Especially great for polarizers, as they can be slimmer as there is no need for a rotating mechanism.
+I don't know who came with the idea of magnetic filter but it changed the use of filters completely.
+The only thing you need to screw in once is the magnetic adapter.
+Especially good for polarizers, as there is no need for a rotating mechanism they can make it way slimmer.
 You simply rotate it in the adapter and the magnet will hold everything together.
 I think is brilliant.